Hand pump: Hand pump development projects

 An example of a Bank funded project that highlights many issues of hand pumps is the 1992 Mali Rural Supply Project.
 The project brought approximately 230 rural villages inclined towards periods of drought, and 228,000 people access to safe water.
 The project is notable in its attempt to bring responsibility for the upkeep of the pumps to the villages themselves.
 The complexity of the pumps is a fundamental problem for all programs of this kind, as well as the quality of the pumps given the heavy demands of a village.
 A 1994 study, also Bank funded, of the endurance of hand pumps in Africa showed that only 41 to 51 percent of hand pumps were still functioning.
 The Mali Rural Supply Project did positively affect the longevity of hand pumps by doing the following: establishing local depots of spare parts, training individuals to maintain pumps, scheduling inspections from officials of the project, forming local committees and recruiting volunteers.

 Much attention has been given to the benefits of the use of hand pumps in developing nations, as opposed to more traditional methods.
 In communities reliant on groundwater, through a borehole or well, the utilization of a bucket and rope system has hygienic issues.
 The bucket and rope system is not compatible with the use of a cover slab, which can prevent pollution of groundwater.
 In addition, unwashed hands can contaminate the bucket and rope.
 Hand pumps avoid these issues and are therefore preferable.

 However, villagers did not stop using traditional means of gathering water during this project.
 This was especially true when rain provided villagers with shallow water sources.
 These shallow wells were often easier to access than the wells with hand pumps.
 When faced with the option of using near surface water or traveling to the hand pumps, many villagers chose the former.

 In addition, animal contamination and the mixing of groundwater and surface water were factors in sub- par sanitation.

-Another issue that faced the project was the fact that the pumps could only provide a maximum of 20 liters of water per person day, which required an unrealistic staggering of water retrieval.
+Another issue that faced the project was that the pumps could only provide a maximum of 20 liters of water per person day, which required an unrealistic staggering of water retrieval.
 In addition, many depots withdrew support after the donated inventory ran out, the contracts given to consultants eventually closed, and maintenance was not kept up to a high standard.

 A June 2008 study, conducted by the World Bank, Review of Effectiveness of Rural Water Supply Schemes in India, showed that approximately 45 percent of rural piped water projects focused on breakdown maintenance instead of scheduled maintenance.
-In addition, about 20% were reported to be in “serious or somewhat serious neglect of maintenance.”
+In addition, about 20% were reported to be in "serious or somewhat serious neglect of maintenance".